 (per referred family)

-To sign up or renew your membership, please contact the Childhood Cancer Association Office on (08) 8239 1444.
+Alternatively, please contact the Childhood Cancer Association Office on (08) 8239 1444 about your membership.

 The Childhood Cancer Association is committed to providing a highly professional and confidential service.
 Consistent with professional laws and standards, records are kept.
 All personal information gathered during the provision of the counselling service will remain confidential and secure.
 However, there are some exceptions to this: